 The neighborhood has a unique blend of demographic and socioeconomic characteristics.
 There is a relatively high presence of young men in their early twenties, while the elderly population is slightly below the national average.
 The area is predominantly White, with a higher-than-average proportion of individuals identifying as two or more races.
 There is a significantly low Asian population, as well as a below-average Hispanic or Latino population.

 Language diversity is also an important characteristic of this neighborhood.
-A high percentage of teenagers and adults in the area speak languages other than Indo-European and Asian and Pacific Island languages.
-The community takes pride in its cultural richness, as evidenced by the high number of residents speaking other languages.
+A high percentage of teenagers in the area speak otherlanguages .

-The neighborhood boasts short commuting times, with a significant portion of the population working within the county or even walking to work.
-This indicates that the area has a well-developed local economy and a strong sense of community.
-The majority of residents work in administrative and support services, transportation and warehousing, and utilities.
+The neighborhood boasts short commuting times, with a significant portion of the population walking to work.
+This indicates that the area has a well-developed local economy.
+The majority of residents work in Arts, entertainment, and recreation, and accommodation and food services.
 Employment in professional, scientific, and technical services, as well as management positions, is below the national average.

 In terms of education, the neighborhood's residents have a higher propensity to complete school or achieve a GED or alternative credential, while college and postgraduate education levels are significantly lower than the national average.
-Consequently, the area has a higher percentage of individuals earning lower annual incomes, with a large number of residents earning below $35,000.
+Consequently, the area has a higher percentage of individuals earning lower annual incomes.

 Housing in the neighborhood is predominantly composed of single-unit detached homes, with a significant number of buildings having two units.
 The area has a low concentration of larger apartment buildings and mobile homes, as well as housing built in the past three decades.
 The prevalence of older homes, built between 1940 and 1969, adds to the area's historic charm.

-Rent prices in the neighborhood are notably affordable, with a substantial number of housing units having rents below $600 per month.
+`Rent prices in the neighborhood are notably affordable, with a substantial number of housing units having rents below $600 per month.
 The community has a higher-than-average percentage of renter-occupied housing units.
-Homeownership rates are slightly below the national average, indicating a stronger preference for renting among residents.
+Homeownership rates are slightly below the national average.

 Households in the neighborhood have diverse technological preferences, with a higher proportion of residents relying solely on smartphones or tablets for their computing needs.
 The area also has a higher percentage of households with no internet access or relying solely on cellular data plans.
-Broadband internet subscription rates are slightly below the national average.

 In summary, this neighborhood is characterized by its young male population, language diversity, short commuting times, affordable rents, and reliance on smartphones and tablets.
 The area has a strong sense of community, a well-developed local economy, and a rich cultural heritage.